Skip to content

 </VFSM>

 2. Input based on a VFSM.
-The instance vfsm_A1 is created on the type vfsm_type_A.
-For this instance the name slave_stop is defined to represent the state stop of the vfsm_A1 VFSM.
+The instance vfsm_A1 is created from the type vfsm_type_A.
+For this instance, the name slave_stop is defined to represent the state stop of the vfsm_A1 VFSM.

 <VFSM>